MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/nf-winddiui-drvdriverevent.md

 ## -returns

-If the operation succeeds, the function should return <b>TRUE</b>.
-Otherwise, it should return <b>FALSE</b>.
+If the operation succeeds, the function should return **TRUE**.
+Otherwise, it should return **FALSE**.

 ## -remarks

-The optional <b>DrvDriverEvent</b> function is called by the spooler's <b>AddPrinterDriverEx</b> and <b>DeletePrinterDriverEx</b> functions, which are described in the Windows SDK documentation.
+The optional **DrvDriverEvent** function is called by the spooler's **AddPrinterDriverEx** and **DeletePrinterDriverEx** functions, which are described in the Windows SDK documentation.

-The function's purpose is to allow a printer driver's <a href="/windows-hardware/drivers/print/printer-interface-dll">printer interface DLL</a> to perform operations needed when the driver is installed or removed.
-A typical operation for this function to perform is to create or remove extra driver-specific files that are not specified as dependent files in a <a href="/windows-hardware/drivers/print/printer-inf-files">printer INF file</a>.
+The function's purpose is to allow a printer driver's [printer interface DLL](/windows-hardware/drivers/print/printer-interface-dll) to perform operations needed when the driver is installed or removed.
+A typical operation for this function to perform is to create or remove extra driver-specific files that are not specified as dependent files in a [printer INF file](/windows-hardware/drivers/print/printer-inf-files).

-If <i>dwDriverEvent</i> is DRIVER_EVENT_DELETE, the <i>lparam</i> parameter contains the flags that were specified for the <b>DeletePrinterDriverEx</b> function's <i>dwDeleteFlag</i> parameter.
-The <i>lparam</i> parameter is not used if <i>dwDriverEvent</i> is DRIVER_EVENT_INITIALIZE.
+If *dwDriverEvent* is DRIVER_EVENT_DELETE, the *lparam* parameter contains the flags that were specified for the **DeletePrinterDriverEx** function's *dwDeleteFlag* parameter.
+The *lparam* parameter is not used if *dwDriverEvent* is DRIVER_EVENT_INITIALIZE.

-Because the <b>DrvDriverEvent</b> function is called in the context of the print spooler, it cannot display a user interface.
+Because the **DrvDriverEvent** function is called in the context of the print spooler, it cannot display a user interface.